 - Add onion, celery, 1 teaspoon salt and 1/4 teaspoon black pepper, stir.
 Continue to sauté for 3 minutes.
 Add chicken broth, rice and rosemary, stir.
 Add bouillon cube and 1 cup water, stir.
 Turn heat to low and cover pot with lid.
 Cook for 40 minutes, or until rice is al dente.

-- Remove lid and add white beans, stir to combine.
-Place lid back on pot and cook for 5 minutes.
+- Remove lid and add white beans and kale, stir to combine.
+Place lid back on pot and cook for 7 minutes.
 Remove lid and rosemary stem.
-Ladle soup into bowls and sprinkle with Parmesan cheese, if desired.
+Ladle soup into bowls and sprinkle with parmesan cheese, if desired.
 Enjoy!